Do you need help with goal setting in your personal or professional life?

 Once you’ve drafted your goal, set it aside for several days so you can get some healthy distance from it.
 Look at your goal 3-5 days later.
 Ask yourself, “Given the laws of physics, does this goal seem achievable or unachievable?”

 If you think your goal is achievable, you should revise it to a more realistic one.
-If you have any doubts, you may want to bounce your goal off of someone else (see next tip).
+However, if you have any doubts, you may want to bounce your goal off of someone else (see next tip).

 Find a trusted friend or family member who is brutally honest and supportive of your goal.
 Sit down with them and have them review your proposed goal with you.
 Ask them point blank if the goal is achievable given the parameters you’d given.